 The money spent shows in the game, though, and it was a reasonable success too, I guess.
 It got generally positive reviews and sold some odd million copies.
 However, it apparently wasn't enough to break even as 38 Studios shut down within the year.

 My immediate thought when getting the control of my character in the demo was: "Great.
 A console port."
 The camera is pretty close to your character and of course the distance isn't adjustable.
 The camera does, however, zoom out in combat to keep enemies within the screen.
-This occassionally causes some silliness when the distance between them and your character gets long enough.
+This occasionally causes some silliness when the distance between them and your character gets long enough.

 That never bothered me unlike the camera sensitivity option, which does nothing for mouse movement.
 But I got used to the overly sensitive camera twitching eventually.
 And for a change the default keybindings were sensible and I didn't feel the need to change them.
 I haven't had that for awhile with these console games.